 However, while only one ISWC code can be attached to each musical work, that same musical work can have multiple ISRC codes attached to it.
 This is because the ISWC code represents the underlying composition, while the ISRC code represents the sound recording.
 So, for example, someone records your original composition and then goes on to create a remix of that song as well as a karaoke version.
 In total, there are now three separate sound recordings-the original recording, the remix and the karaoke version.
 Each recording is assigned its own ISRC code.
 However, they all came from the same musical work.
 As a songwriter, you are entitled to a share of each and every sound recording that stems from your original work.
 So, while you may only have one ISWC for your composition, this ISWC will be embedded into multiple sound recordings each with their own unique ISRC codes.
 This is why, within your Songtrust account, we allow you to enter in any amount of ISRCs with your composition, but only allow one ISWC submission.

 If you write your own music and plan to release it publicly, you need an ISWC code.
 This is because the ISWC code not only separates your composition from all others, but it also helps link that composition back to yourself and your publisher so people know who needs to be paid when that composition commercially used.

-ISWCs are most commonly assigned to musical compositions by music publishers and PRO societies.
-For example, in the United States, ASCAP is the official ISWC issuance agency (however this does not mean you must be a member of ASCAP in order to get an ISWC code).
+Songs receive ISWC's when they are registered at a performing rights organization (PRO).
+If your song is brand new, Songtrust helps register it to be assigned an ISWC.
 You can also get an ISWC code by visiting the ISWC International Agency and providing them with the title of your composition, the names of all contributors along with their individual IPI/CAE #, and a work classification code.